News

 We develop a novel approach to create oxygen vacancies on the surface of ZnO particles and investigate their role in the photoluminescence of the ZnO.
 In this approach, the commercial ZnO powder is coated with a thin carbon layer using ball-milling technique, forming ZnO@C core@shell particles.
 By annealing the as-milled ZnO@C at a relatively low temperature (i.e., up to 600 °C) in oxygen, the surface oxygen vacancies are formed, which is confirmed by X-ray photoelectron spectroscopy analyses.
 The annealed powders show red photoluminescence, which largely covers the far-red region, and by varying the annealing temperature, the emission range of the ZnO can be tailored.
 We found that the far-red emission is associated with the surface oxygen vacancies of ZnO

-On 21st, May, 2021, our group leader Prof. PHAM THANH HUY - President of the Phenikaa University shared a talk with VTV3 Program "Cafe sáng" o "Coffee Morning" about: Choosing your future career by your interest or your parents' orientation.
+On 21st, May, 2021, our group leader Prof. PHAM THANH HUY - President of the Phenikaa University shared a talk with VTV3 Program "Cafe sáng" o "Coffee Morning" about: Choosing your future career by your interest or your parents' orientation

 In frame of this talk, Prof. HUY also explained the idea and the important role of the Preparation, Goal and Self-studying in the students' life.